Higher Education

 The team designed the 12,500sf energy and welding classroom and lab building with safety in mind.
 Trainees and students go through a separate area to don PPE before entering the labs, ensuring cleanliness.
 The welding area is laid out with individual stations, each with its own protective curtain and direct exhaust.

 Utility feeds on the ceiling allows an almost infinitely flexible equipment layout on the floor.
-This ensures that the building can closely respond to the school’s programmatic needs.
+This ensures that the building can closely respond to the school’s programmatic needs now and into the future.

 The New Mexico Junior College energy and welding CTE design helps support NMJC’s goal of creating the very best entry level employee’s in a student’s chosen field.